jsdoc/jsdoc.github.io/content/en/tags-lends.md

 ```
 {% endexample %}

-Now the functions named "initialize" and "say" will be documented, but they appear as static methods
+Now the functions named `initialize` and `say` will be documented, but they appear as static methods
-of the "Person" class.
-That is possibly what you meant, but in this case we want "initialize" and
+of the `Person` class.
+That is possibly what you meant, but in this case we want `initialize` and
-"say" to belong to the instances of the "Person" class.
+`say` to belong to the instances of the `Person` class.
 So we change things slightly by lending the
 methods to the class's prototype:

 {% example "Documented as instance methods" %}